rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/load-balancers-and-ingress/load-balancers/_index.md

 Layer-4 load balancer (or the external load balancer) forwards traffic to Nodeports.
 Layer-4 load balancer allows you to forward both HTTP and TCP traffic.

-The Layer-4 load balancer is supported by the underlying cloud provider.
-As a result, when you deploy RKE clusters on bare metal servers and vSphere clusters, layer-4 load balancer is not supported.
+Often, the Layer-4 load balancer is supported by the underlying cloud provider, so when you deploy RKE clusters on bare-metal servers and vSphere clusters, Layer-4 load balancer is not supported.
 However, a single [globally managed config-map](https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services/) can be used to expose services on NGINX or third-party ingress.

+> **Note:** It is possible to deploy a cluster with a non-cloud load balancer, such as [MetalLB.](https://metallb.universe.tf/) However, that use case is more advanced than the Layer-4 load balancer supported by a cloud provider, and it is not configurable in Rancher or RKE.

 ### Support for Layer-4 Load Balancing